 - Annual review of statement and interim reviews / multi agency meetings in addition when necessary.

 - Individual Education Plans (IEPs), reviewed three times a year and put together in collaboration with parents and other specialist services as appropriate.

 - Weekly targets to address pertinent issues arising for the children within their mainstream classes.

 - A Deaf Studies Curriculum covering the following aspects: PSHE & Emotional Literacy; Communication; Identity; Communication Technology; Deaf Community & Culture; Deaf History.

-- Weekly Deaf Club and contact with a Deaf Tutor as well as deaf students working in school.
+- Weekly Deaf Club and contact with a Deaf Tutor as appropriate.

 - Links with other local ERF provision and termly joint Deaf Club sessions.